-The story of black slavery is a shameful period in the history of the United States, but it’s important to understand and appreciate the contributions made by these ancestors of present day black Americans.
-These men and women came principally from modern day Angola, where they cultivated rice.
+The story of black slavery is a shameful period in the history of the United States, but it’s important to understand and appreciate the contributions made by these ancestors of present-day black Americans.
+These men and women came principally from modern-day Angola, where they cultivated rice.
 They became the “Gullahs”, and their skills and their heavy labor created the wealth which early America needed in order to survive economically.
 There is no better place to appreciate this chapter in American history than Charleston, and a variety of bed & breakfasts are handy for visitors.
 Take the historic horse and carriage tour through the most significant residential section of the old city, visit the Old Slave Mart Museum, or take a boat ride out to inspect Fort Sumter, where the Civil War began.
-A must see for visitors is a side trip to one of the nearby plantations, such as Middleton Place or Magnolia Plantation and Gardens.
+A must-see for visitors is a side trip to one of the nearby plantations, such as Middleton Place or Magnolia Plantation and Gardens.
 Tour guides can give you an intimate look at the lavish lifestyles of the owners, and the hard lives led by the black slaves who worked the rice fields under the broiling South Carolina sun.
-Staying at one of the many high quality bed and breakfasts is a great way to see Charleston.
-A highlight of any such visit is dining out, featuring some of the finest cuisine in America.
+Staying at one of the many high-quality bed and breakfasts is a great way to see Charleston.
+A highlight of any such visit is dining out, featuring some of the finest cuisines in America.

 #3 San Antonio, Texas